Bouteilles d'huile de CBD Mellowoil de 1200 mg et 4800 mg entourées de noix de coco, illustrant les produits naturels à base de CBD pour le bien-être.

 But what carrier oil is best for CBD?
 How do the different carrier oils stack up against each other?

-The answer to this lies in the fat content of the oil, actually.
+The answer lies in the fat content of the oil.
 CBD, by nature, is a hydrophobic (water-hating) compound that binds extremely well to fat.
 Basically, the higher the fat content, the better CBD will bind with it, and the better your body will absorb it.

 But there are a few other things that affect this.
-In this article we’ll go over:
+In this article we’ll look at:

 • What CBD carrier oils are